Monsters, Inc.

 Sex & Nudity

-There is no sexual content or nudity in this film.
-The characters are monsters, and while they might be covered in fur, there are no suggestive themes.
+There is no sexual content or nudity in the film.
+The characters are monsters, and the focus is on their professional lives and friendship.

 Violence & Gore